lunardao/research/crypto/guides/Advanced_User_Monero_Privacy_Guide.md

 ## What Monero is not

 Monero is one of the most private cryptocurrencies currently available along with having the largest user-base.
 Although, Monero focuses on privacy, there are still trade-offs when using Monero.
 There is a potential concern for the future when using a blockchain that is currently private.
 As technology advances or breakthroughs occur, a once private transaction may be broken and publicly visible for attackers to trace.
 For Monero, this isn't currently possible by any known techniques as of today, but this is a risk with using any distributed ledger technology.
 The largest your anonymity set can be when using monero is the total amount of Monero users.
+Monero does not offer perfect privacy, it offers plausible deniability for its users.

 ## Wallets